 The portfolio companies in which the Company invests may offer their shares in IPOs.
 The Company's shares in such portfolio companies are typically subject to lock-up agreements for 180 days following the IPO.
 Upon the IPO date, the Company transfers its investment from Level 3 to Level 1 due to the presence of an active market, limited by the lock-up agreement.
 The Company prices the investment at the closing price on a public exchange as of the measurement date.
-In situations where there are lock-up restrictions, as well as legal or contractual restrictions on the sale or use of such security that under ASC 820-10-35 should be incorporated into the security's fair value measurement as a characteristic of the security that would transfer to market participants who would buy the security, the Company transfers investments between levels based on the fair value at the beginning of the measurement period in accordance with FASB ASC 820.
+In situations where there are lock-up restrictions, as well as legal or contractual restrictions on the sale or use of such security that under ASC 820-10-35 should be incorporated into the security's fair value measurement as a characteristic of the security that would transfer to market participants who would buy the security, the Company will classify the investment as Level 2 subject to an appropriate DLOM to reflect the restrictions upon sale.
+The Company transfers investments between levels based on the fair value at the beginning of the measurement period in accordance with FASB ASC 820.
 For investments transferred out of Level 3 due to an IPO, the Company transfers these investments based on their fair value at the IPO date.